 Amen.

-Throughout This Day: Pray that Christians and non-Christians weighed down by guilt and shame will confidently trust in God’s infinite pardon and grace and will find great freedom and joy in an eternal union with Christ.
+Throughout This Day: When you feel weighed down by guilt and shame, confidently trust in God's infinite pardon and grace.
+Pray that Christians and non-Christians around the world who also feel this burden will find great freedom and joy in an eternal union with Christ.